 VOLUNTEER: Sign up and view available shifts at CTFB’s sign-up page.

-Generation Serve — formerly known as Little Helping Hands — will host its first ever Family Volunteer Day at the Millennium Youth Entertainment Complex.
-The event will be a free, city-wide event for families to come learn more about our community’s needs and sample service projects in eight different service areas like animal welfare, environment, helping people, helping kids, helping seniors, health and wellness, and more.
+Generation Serve will host its 2nd annual Families Give Back Family Volunteer Day event at the Millennium Youth Entertainment Complex.
+The event is a free, city-wide event for families to come learn more about our community’s needs and sample service projects in eight different service areas like animal welfare, environment, helping people, helping kids, helping seniors, health and wellness, and more.